 “When should I consider a Pre-Charge Attorney?”

 You have the Constitutional Right to a lawyer.
-And your right to a pre-charge attorney, witness attorney or victim attorney is a valuable protection.
+And your right to a pre-charge attorney, witness attorney is a valuable protection.
 You may wish to exercise this right due to:

 - concerns about exposure to criminal liability